surendragariganti/E-commerce_Website_Prototype/README.md

-# YK Innosoft Spring Boot and React Application
+#E-commerce Website Prototype Spring Boot and React Application

-This project is an YK Innosoft application built with a Spring Boot backend and a React frontend.
+This project is an E-commerce Website Prototype application built with a Spring Boot backend and a React frontend.
 It allows users to add, view, update, and delete products.

 ## Prerequisites